Holographic Black Hole Formation and Scrambling in Time-Ordered Correlators: Setup

+Equation \eqref{eq:crossing} gives the probability distribution for the decomposition of the state \eqref{eq:OPEblocks} over Virasoro irreducible representations.
+Like in the one-shock case, boosting the operators probes higher descendant states within a given irrep.
+A novel feature of the two-shock setup is the fact that the state can now transition into different irreps.
+The latter effect is captured by the non trivial dependence of \eqref{eq:crossing} on Rindler time $t$.

-\end{enumerate} The central observation of this work is as follows: for small time separation $t\equiv-t_v-t_w$ (low boost) the s-channel decomposition is well described by the exchange of a localized superposition of Virasoro double-twist operators.
+The central observation of this work is as follows: for small Rindler time separation $t\equiv-t_v-t_w$ (low boost), the s-channel decomposition is well described by the exchange of a localized superposition of Virasoro double-twist operators.
 The expected value of this {\it double-twist wave packet} grows exponentially in time.
 Black hole formation in the bulk corresponds to a breakdown of this approximation and the onset of heavy operator exchange.

 In the next section, we justify this hypothesis by studying the light exchanges in detail.
-We show that the light states cease to dominate after a {\it black hole formation timescale}, i.e., when $t- |b|$ becomes of order twice the scrambling time.\footnote{For previous discussions of this timescale, see \cite{Haehl:2017pak,Anous:2020vtw} in the context of scrambling and \cite{Haehl:2021prg,Haehl:2021tft} for shockwave collisions.}
+We show that the light states cease to dominate after a {\it black hole formation timescale}, i.e., when $t- |b|$ becomes of the order of twice the scrambling time.
+For previous discussions of this timescale, see \cite{Haehl:2017pak,Anous:2020vtw} in the context of scrambling and \cite{Haehl:2021prg,Haehl:2021tft} for shock wave collisions.